Iamlxxxd/CRC25/README.md

-TODO: revise readme
 # Counterfactual Routing Competition (CRC)

-Welcome to the official repository for the **Counterfactual Routing Competition (CRC)**, held at [IJCAI 2025](https://2025.ijcai.org/), the premier international conference for artificial intelligence research.
+Welcome to the official repository for the [**Counterfactual Routing Competition (CRC)**](https://sites.google.com/view/crc25-ijcai/home), held at [IJCAI 2025](https://2025.ijcai.org/), the premier international conference for artificial intelligence research.
 CRC challenges participants to generate insightful, counterfactual explanations for personalized route planning.

+>This competition is organised in the context of the European [PEER project](https://peer-ai.eu/en/), and includes organisers from the [municipality of Amsterdam](https://amsterdamintelligence.com/posts/creating-a-personalized-route-planner-for-less-mobile-people).
+The maps/graphs are based on real-world data and were created by the municipality of Amsterdam, using various techniques including point-cloud based obstacle and [width measurements](https://amsterdamintelligence.com/resources/accessible-sidewalk-width) and recognising suitable crossings from satellite imagery ([Link1](https://amsterdamintelligence.com/posts/where-not-to-cross-the-street), [Link2](https://bnaic2024.sites.uu.nl/wp-content/uploads/sites/986/2024/11/Where-Not-to-Cross-the-Street.pdf?)).
+The competition focuses on key AI components of explainable routing by providing counterfactual explanations, and its results may be used (attributed of course) in a demonstrator for accessible route planning.
+The competition is run open-source.

 ---